OverloadedTech/EmptyCharacterWebsite/README.md

 So the website is currently powered by the dear Firebase Hosting, but the source code is available here if you want to check it out
 Please remember that the project is under the MIT License and before doing any copy or edit you should read the agreement and then proceed

+The Source Code if provided in Two Folders.
+The first if for The App Main Website and the Second for the Privacy Policy Statement Website